citp/privacy-policy-historical/t/th/the/theiconic.co.nz.md

-> *The following text is extracted and transformed from the theiconic.co.nz privacy policy that was archived on 2014-12-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141201192159id_/http%3A//www.theiconic.co.nz/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theiconic.co.nz privacy policy that was archived on 2015-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612085635id_/http%3A//www.theiconic.co.nz/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# THE ICONIC Privacy Policy | THE ICONIC Privacy Policy Statement |

 [ ](http://www.theiconic.co.nz/)